MovingBlocks/TempDoc/GSOC.md

 ## Advanced and dynamic geology based on plate tectonics

 * https://github.com/MovingBlocks/Terasology/issues/141
-* Difficulty: Hard (more supporting systems needed, possible interaction with native code)
+* Difficulty: Hard (more supporting systems needed, possible interaction with native C code)
 * Contacts: Laurimann, Nym Traveel, Immortius, MarcinSc, msteiger, Skaldarnar

 This item is for building an ore distribution technique based on plate tectonics such as provided by PlaTec or some sort of simulated version.
 At a minimum it should be able to read maps generated separately from PlaTec (or some comparable source) and in turn prepare one or several mineral maps usable in-game to guide placement of actual blocks.
 A series of bonus features are possible: